These 20 Countries That Will Pay You to Move There (2024 Edition)

 Estonia

-Estonia’s government offers a program called the e-Residency program, which provides funding and support to entrepreneurs who want to start businesses in the country.
-The program offers up to $50,000 in funding, as well as a one-year visa.
+The Incentive: Estonia’s government offers the e-Residency program, which provides funding and support to entrepreneurs who want to start businesses there.
+The program offers up to $50,000 in funding and a one-year visa.
+This essentially pays you to move to Estonia and start your dream business.

 Iceland